-In earlier posts we established that there is a need to measure greenhouse gas emissions and that while there are many flow measurement technologies, many have inherent disadvantages including the expense, having moving parts, requiring pressure and temperature measurement, or poor low flow sensitivity.
+In earlier posts, we established a need to measure greenhouse gas emissions.
+Many flow measurement technologies have inherent disadvantages, including the expense, having moving parts, requiring pressure and temperature measurement, or poor low flow sensitivity.
 When evaluating thermal dispersion or thermal flow meters, it’s clear that they excel in key areas which would benefit greenhouse gas monitoring:

-- The thermal mass flow meter (TMFM) measures mass flow and is not impacted by changes in temperature and pressure.
-Therefore there is no need for separate temperature or pressure transmitters
+- The thermal mass flow meter (TMFM) measures mass flow and is not impacted by temperature and pressure changes.
+Therefore there is no need for separate temperature or pressure transmitters.

-- TMFMs offer excellent rangeability with over 100:1 and resolution as much as 1000 to 1
+- TMFMs offer excellent rangeability with over 100:1 and resolution of as much as 1000 to 1.

-- TMFM are easy to install by insertion into a pipe
+- TMFMs are easy to install by insertion into a pipe.

-- The TMFM offers negligible pressure drop; therefore it doesn’t impede the flow or waste energy
+- The TMFM offers a negligible pressure drop; therefore, it doesn’t impede the flow or waste energy.

-- TMFMs are ideal for monitoring very low velocities which is common to GHG monitoring applications
+- TMFMs are ideal for monitoring very low velocities, common in GHG monitoring applications.

 - Most TMFMs offer analog and digital communication options to interface with emission management systems to track GHG emissions.